Linked classification program

-Following confirmation of the levels through the evaluation process, a linked classified position description (DOC 76kb) will be prepared by the employing Faculty/Section (in consultation with Human Resources) for each linked classified position containing both base and higher level criteria.
+Following confirmation of the levels through the evaluation process, a linked classified position description (DOC 76kb) will be prepared by the employing Work Unit (in consultation with Human Resources) for each linked classified position containing both base and higher level criteria.

 Progressing an employee to the higher level

 Full information is available within the policy, however the key points to note are: